 - Ax-Crazy: If given the opportunity for violence on missions.

 - Bad Liar: In Episode 5.
-When asked by the vice-mayor who she is, Excel (who's supposed to be undercover) tells everything instead of making a cover story.Excel: Excel's such a honest person that she answered the question in full!
+When asked by the vice-mayor who she is, Excel (who's supposed to be undercover) tells everything instead of making up a cover story.Excel: Excel's such a honest person that she answered the question in full!

-- Big Eater: As shown in Episodes 4 and 8 (the latter of which produces a Balloon Belly.)
+- Big Eater: As shown in Episodes 4 and 8 (the latter of which results in a Balloon Belly).

-- Cleavage Window: Her standard-issue ACROSS uniform has this, as you can see in that picture.
+- Cleavage Window: Her standard-issue ACROSS uniform has this, as you can see in the picture.

 - The Chew Toy: Excel's suffering at the hands of her boss is almost always Played for Laughs.

 - Cute Little Fangs: Subverted.
 Excel is highly dangerous, but mostly to herself.
 And she only has one.

 - Dumb Blonde: Inverted.
 She's dumber in the anime where her hair is orange.
 In the manga, she's blonde but is not "ditzy" dumb as much as she is "dangerously unhinged" dumb.

 - Fiery Redhead: In the anime, where her hair's more orange than blonde.
 Her personality certainly fits.